production

 file as outlined in the Writing a porter.yaml guide, you should see this list populated with the services you defined in your porter.yaml

-and push them to your repository.
-Note that writing this file is is optional.
+Note that writing this file is optional.